-- 1. An out player becomes a returning player once their teammates have successfully made a catch, allowing the first out player to return on court. - A returning player must immediately return to the court; intentional delays will cause the team to lose the chance of putting a player back into play. - 3.
+- 1. An out player or an exiting player becomes a returning player once their teammates have successfully made a catch. - 2.
+A returning player must immediately return to the court from the queue.
+If they were not in the queue, they must join the queue before they can return.
+An impacting delay to do so due to the returning player will cause the team to lose the chance of putting a player back into play. - 3.
 A returning player must enter the court from the back line. - 4.
 A returning player is considered in bounds as soon as they have both feet in contact with the fair territory, therefore becoming a live player.
 Only after becoming a live player, the returning player can be called out or make a catch.
-Any play happening before that is void. - 5.
-A returning player must not pick up any balls while returning on court. - 6.
-An out player must return on court from the queue, therefore if a catch happens while the first out player of that team still has not reached the queue, they cannot come back on court directly without first stepping in the queue.
+Any play happening before that is void.